A couple of years back, there were 2 chaps dominating the world of Facebook ads.

 However, his top-tier offer is a yearly recurring subscription that comes in at $36,000.

-Even if someone arrives as a new customer already clearing 7-figures, Sam’s success with helping people scale means there’s tonnes of proof that highlight him as the go-to trainer.
+And even if someone arrives as a new customer already clearing 7-figures, Sam’s success with helping people scale means there’s tonnes of proof that qualify him in a new customer’s mind.

 These higher prices make it easier for Sam to…